Primary Navigation Mobile

 Overview

-But is something that is – as one member of the Parkers team put it – effectively an ID.4 wearing the box it came in really worth nearly twice the cost of a Citroen e-Berlingo or Peugeot e-Rifter?
+But is something that is – as one member of the Parkers team put it – effectively an ID.4 wearing the box it came in really worth nearly twice as much as a Citroen e-Berlingo or Peugeot e-Rifter?